 Open Houses

 The standard North Carolina contract used by Realtors is called the “Offer to Purchase and Contract.”
-What sets the NC contract apart from many other states is the North Carolina Due Diligence Period.
-This is very similar to an option contract, and the buyer can back out of the contract for any or no reason during this time.
+What sets the NC contract apart from that of many other states is the North Carolina Due Diligence Period.
+During this period (usually around 3-4 weeks if financing is involved), the buyer can order inspections and an appraisal of the home, request that repairs be made, and even attempt to renegotiate terms of the contract.
+At any time during the period, the buyer can back out of the contract with no penalty, except the forfeiture of a Due Diligence Fee.

 As compensation to the seller for this period of time, the parties can agree to a Due Diligence Fee, which is non-refundable but credited to the buyer at closing.
 This is in addition to the buyer’s Earnest Money Deposit, which is refundable during the Due Diligence Period.